 This will be my 12th Christmas as a teacher, which is equivalent to 137 coffee mugs in my collection.
 I love coffee, I do, but my collection is far greater than I will ever need.
-For some reason it seems to be the number 1 gift from students.
-And while we will graciously accept the mug and go on and on about how we can’t wait to use it, the truth is, it’s likely going to sit next to last year’s collection and may or may not ever be used.
+For some reason that seems to be the number 1 gift from students.
+And while we will graciously accept the mug and go on and on about how we can’t wait to use it, the truth is, it’s likely going to sit next to last year’s collection (and may or may not ever be used!).

-Gift giving for teachers is certainly not expected, however, as a parent myself I want to show my appreciation to my children’s teachers and want to give a gift that I know they will appreciate and use.
+Giving gifts to teachers is certainly not expected; however, as a parent myself, I want to show my appreciation to my children’s teachers and want to give a gift that I know they will appreciate and use.

-I’ve enlisted the help of some of my best teacher friends and created a list of teacher Christmas gifts that are sure to make their Christmas Merry!
+I’ve enlisted the help of some of my best teacher friends and created a list of teacher gifts that are sure to make holidays merry!

-- Soaps: I cannot think of a more fitting time than now to gift soap!
-It is definitely a gift that will get used.
-I receive emails from Bath and Body Works so I’m always looking out for soap deals.
+I cannot think of a more fitting time than now to gift soap!
+It is definitely a gift that’ll get used.
+I receive emails from Bath and Body Works, so I’m always looking out for soap deals.
 They have a holiday collection with super cute Christmas and winter names.
-This year I stocked up while they were having a 6 for $26 sale.
+This year, I stocked up while they were having a 6 for $26 sale.
 This is a great, inexpensive gift to give when having to buy for multiple teachers.
-I printed out a cute tag that says, “I soap you have a Merry Christmas” to tie on with cute ribbon and done!
+I printed out a cute tag that says, “I soap you have a Merry Christmas” to tie on with cute ribbon, and done!

-5. Teacher Supplies: You can’t go wrong with Sharpies or fun flare pens.
-I’m certain that I have 3 of every color Sharpie, in every size Sharpie, and still would love more.
-Post-its, Mr. Sketch Chart Markers is something that I buy each year because I go through them so quickly.
+You can’t go wrong with Sharpies or fun flare pens.
+I’m certain that I have 3 of every color Sharpie, in every size Sharpie, and would still love more.
+Post-its and Mr. Sketch Chart Markers are something that I buy each year because I go through them so quickly.
 Lanyards and fun ring key chains are great, too!

-6. Cards of appreciation: Teachers are working harder than ever this year to love your children, teach them, keep them well, and follow the long list of guidelines from the state and their districts all while teaching face-to-face students as well as virtually.
-A “Thank you” means more now than ever before.
-It’s been easy to feel like we are stretched thin and struggle between being ALL the things at home and work.
-A simple note or card letting the teacher know you appreciate them is what keeps them coming back each day.
+Teachers are working harder than ever this year to love your children, teach them, keep them well, and follow the long list of guidelines from the state and their districts, all while teaching face-to-face and virtually.
+A “thank you” means more now than ever before.
+It’s been easy to feel like we are stretched thin, and struggle between being ALL the things at home and work.
+A simple note or card letting the teacher know you appreciate them is what keeps us coming back each day.

-Again, teachers do not expect to receive gifts, however, I’m certain that any teacher would love to have any of these gifts.
-What are some gifts that you’ve given that were a hit?
+Again, teachers do not expect to receive gifts, however, I’m certain that any teacher would love to have any one of these.
+What are some gifts you’ve given that were a hit?